 Following his sudden passing in 2015, the Lars Tunbjörk Foundation was established to preserve the entirety of Tunbjörk’s body of work.

 Lars Tunbjörk (1956-2015) has been exhibited extensively in Sweden and abroad.
-He is represented in collections around the world, including at Moderna Museet in Stockholm, Maison Européenne de la Photographie in Paris, and The Museum of Modern Art (MoMA) in New York.
+He is represented in collections around the world, including at Moderna Museet in Stockholm, Maison Européenne de la Photographie in Paris, and The International Center of Photography in New York.
 Tunbjörk published more than 10 photography books.

 This exhibition will be on display until August 27, 2023.